patrickmcsweeney81/EVisionBetCode/README.txt

 # EV Bot – Sports Betting Expected Value Finder

 This bot scans sports betting odds from multiple bookmakers using The Odds API and identifies expected value (EV) opportunities.
 Arbitrage logic was removed; focus is EV-only.

-Current modular engine is `ev_arb_bot_NEW.py`.
+Fair price calculation now uses a single unified weighting system via `core/book_weights.py` (v2.0).
+All active handlers (H2H, spreads, totals, player props, NFL props) have migrated to the weighted median model.
+Legacy percentage functions remain only for backward compatibility and will be removed after validation.
+See `BOOK_WEIGHTS_INTEGRATION.md` for full details.

 ## How It Works
 - Fetches odds for selected sports and markets from The Odds API
-- Calculates fair prices using sharp bookmakers (Pinnacle, Betfair)
+- Calculates fair prices using sharp bookmakers (Pinnacle, DK/FD, BetOnline, Betfair)
 - Adjusts Betfair odds for commission (default: 6%)
+   - v2.0: Uses 0–4 weight scale with sport-specific overrides (props-heavy for NBA/NFL)
-   - Combines fair estimates with a weighted model favoring Pinnacle and Betfair
+   - Legacy: Percentage-based model favoring Pinnacle remains available
 - Detects: **EV hits** only (arbitrage support has been removed)
 - Logs results to `data/hits_log.csv` and deduplicates using `data/seen_hits.json`

 ## Configuration
 All settings are controlled via the `.env` file.
 Inline comments after `#` are stripped automatically for numeric values.

+Note: No `.env` changes are required to use the v2.0 book weights system.
+Migration is COMPLETE for main and props markets; legacy functions are dormant unless explicitly called in older scripts/tests.

 ```
 ODDS_API_KEY=YOUR_KEY            # Required: Odds API key